 So why warmer water would freeze faster is still open to discussion.
-I just found that the Royal Society of Chemistry in Britain and Hermes 2012 offered a prize of £1000 (over $1500 Cdn) this summer for the best explanation for the Mpemba effect (sorry, it's too late to enter!).
+I just found that the Royal Society of Chemistry in Britain and Hermes 2012 offered a prize of £1000 (over $1500 CDN) for the best explanation for the Mpemba effect (sorry, it's too late to enter!).
 They received 22,000 responses and at the time of this post, were still processing them.

 All this investigation has given me pause.
 Am I so busy that I cannot even let my ice cubes freeze as they will?
 I've decided that it is me and not the ice cubes that need to chill.

 Nonetheless, if you have ice cube freezing tips, let me know.